EsproxOS/Libre2000/README.md

-ElectraOS named after Pleidies Star System, Electra is also Graphics Subsystem of LibreXP Operating System..
+ElectraOS named after Pleidies Star System, Electra is also Graphics Subsystem of Libre2000 Operating System..

-ElectraOS is Experimental operating System based on Reactos, purpose is to test out components of LibreXP operating system which is under devlopement on a more mature build system.
+ElectraOS is Experimental operating System based on Reactos, purpose is to test out components of Libre2000 operating system which is under devlopement on a more mature build system.

 This Operating System has following purpose:-